-Still, we at JMIR are proud of the fact that all JMIR journals are consistently top-ranked (and authors getting published in JMIR journals can be equally proud of it), and the impact factor is only one of the metrics we are considering:
+Nevertheless, JMIR Publications is proud of the fact that all JMIR Publications journals are consistently top-ranked (and authors getting published in JMIR Publications journals can be equally proud of it), and the Journal Impact Factor is only one of the metrics we are considering:

 Impact Factor (see also What is an Impact Factor?)

 h-index (h5) / Google Scholar

 Google Scholar ranks journals by a 5-year h-index (h5), and also according to that metric, the Journal of Medical Internet Research (JMIR) is ranked #1.
 JMIR mHealth and uHealth, JMIR Medical Informatics, and JMIR Research Protocols also make the list of top 20 journals.

 JMIR Publications is one of the cofounders of the Open Access Scholarly Publishers Association (OASPA), and is committed to industry-leading quality and ethical publication practices.
 JMIR Publications is also listed on the 2022 Report on Business ranking of Canada’s Top Growing Companies.

 According to a survey among 398 health informatics experts by Dohan et al (The Expert Survey-Based Global Ranking of Management- and Clinical-Centered Health Informatics and IT Journals, Transactions of the International Conference on Health Information Technology Advancement.
 Paper 45. http://scholarworks.wmich.edu/ichita_transactions/45), JMIR and it's (then) 2 sister journals JMIR Medical Informatics and JMIR mHealth and uHealth were all ranked in the top tier, namely in the A+ (top 5%) and A (top 20%) tiers.
 JMIR Publications is the only publisher with 3 journals in the top 9 journals rated A or A+.

 The Journal of Medical Internet Research is also ranked "leading" on scirev.